 An Enhabit home renewal gets your house running better, making you more comfortable and saving you money over time.
 Unlike a car, though, your home investment appreciates over time – an Enhabit home renewal builds equity in your home – so you realize greater value, for example when you’re ready to sell.

 Your contractor will present these to you after completing your 100 Point Performance Check.

 The work proposal is usually presented within a month after completing your initial Enhabit application, depending on your particular circumstances and your interest in moving forward with a project.

 Your savings depend on your home and energy use.
-We expect approximately 10% of participants to see their annual energy savings offset the annual loan payments in the first year, while the other 90% will pay more, averaging an extra $35 per month (assuming constant energy use and prices).
-However, even a modest 5% annual increase in energy prices coupled with responsible energy use choices may mean all participants could see annual savings (net of energy expenses) during their loan periods.
+We expect approximately 10% of participants to see their annual energy savings offset the annual loan payments in the first year, while the other 90% will pay more.
+On average, customers pay $100/month for an Enhabit project.

 Enhabit does not offer tax advice.
 Energy Trust Tax Credit Information provides helpful tips.
 The Oregon Department of Energy website and and U.S. Department of Energy website provide information on tax incentives for energy efficiency home improvements.
 It’s best to consult your tax accountant to determine whether your participation in Enhabit qualifies for any of these incentives.
 You may also contact the Oregon Department of Energy at 503-378-4040 or toll free at 800-221-8035.